Retiring to France from the UK: a complete guide

 If you retire to France from the UK, you can access your UK pension in France.

-UK state and private pensions are transferrable, meaning you can receive them either in a French bank account or keep them in a UK account.
+Both UK state and private pensions can be paid into a French bank account or you can keep them in a UK account.

+If you decide to keep your pension in a UK-based account, it will still be payable in France.
 However, be mindful of the tax implications.
-Depending on double-taxation agreements, some pensions may be taxed in the UK, others in France.
+Depending on the type of pension, some pensions may be taxed in the UK, others in France.

 The UK state pension generally keeps increasing annually in France, so you won’t miss out on adjustments.